 24 small muffin biscuits

 This wonderful recipe is from our local Sts.
 Peter and Paul Catholic Church Cookbook (page 43).
 The biscuit recipe has been changed by the innkeepers of the Kuebler Waldrip Haus Bed and Breakfast from "Drop Dead Biscuits" to ANGEL BISCUITS.
 Our guests rave about these little fluffy bits of heaven.
 Once they enter your mouth, they just fall apart.
 Hot, fresh and flakey.
 Put some butter on these... or make them the main course with some gravy and sausage on top.
-Don't worry about the caleries.... because you're on vacation.
-A past guest said that she was at a gathering where they were short on bread.
-She "whipped" these up in the kitchen and impressed everyone at the gathering.
+Don't worry about the caleries.. because you're on vacation.
 Share and enjoy.